Metrist-Software/product-docs/vitepress/docs/monitors/metrist_jira.md

   },
   "steps": [{
     "check_logical_name": "CreateIssue",
-    "description": "Creates an issue using the REST API."
+    "description": "Creates an issue using the REST API.", "timeout_secs": 900
   }, {
     "check_logical_name": "DeleteIssue",
-    "description": "Deletes the issue using the REST API."
+    "description": "Deletes the issue using the REST API.", "timeout_secs": 900
   }]
 }
 ```